 DEPRECIATION - The portion of the cost of a capital asset representing the expiration in the useful life of the capital asset attributable to wear and tear, deterioration, action of the physical elements, inadequacy, and obsolescence which is charged off during a particular period.
 In accounting for depreciation, the cost of a capital asset, less any salvage value, is prorated over the estimated useful life of such an asset.
 Refer to COMPOSITE METHOD and STRAIGHT-LINE METHOD.

-DERIVATIVES - Financial securities whose value is derived from another "underlying" financial security.
-Options, futures, swaps, swaptions, and structured notes are all examples of derivative securities.
+DERIVATIVE INSTRUMENTS - Financial securities whose value is derived from another "underlying" financial security.
+Options, futures, swaps, swaptions, and structured notes are all examples of derivative instrument securities.

 DESIGNATED CARD USER – An individual, designated by the agency program administrator, the approving official, and the card custodian to make purchases using a department purchase card.
 (For agencies choosing to utilize department cards rather than individually assigned cards.)